Skip to main content

 Instead of heading straight to the nearest rental car company, consider a car-on-demand club, where you pay a monthly membership fee (as low as $7 a month) to drive cars by either the hour or the day.
 According to Pavini, the potential savings boil down to how often you rent and where.
 “If you rent a car often, it may be worth it,” she explains.
 But always compare costs.
 “Before signing up, get a rate quote for the cities you’ll be driving in the most,” she says, “and see how it stacks up against a traditional rental car agency.”

-• Ready to Protect Your Car?
+Ready to Help Protect Your Loved Ones?